-Fair-value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of August 18, 2016.
-Fair values were assumed to approximate carrying values because of their short term in nature or they are payable on demand.
+Fair-value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of December 31, 2016 and 2015.
+Fair values for these items were assumed to approximate carrying values because of their short term nature or they are payable on demand.